Rotary.org: Frequently Asked Questions

 Who can create an account?

-- Anyone can create an account.
+Anyone can create an account.
 You don’t have to be a Rotary member, but your access to certain areas is determined by your membership and role in Rotary.
-Existing MAP users will have to re-register and can use their MAP user ID.

 How do I create an account?

-- Go to your profile (on desktop, click on your name at the top of any page; on mobile, tap the blue profile icon).
-Look for the tab that says “sign-in email & password.”
+Go to your profile (on desktop, click on your name at the top of any page; on mobile, tap the blue profile icon).
+Select the Account Settings, then select Change under Password.
+Passwords must be at least eight characters, with at least one lowercase letter, and one number.
+In addition, your password may not contain any part of your sign-in email address.

 What is a security question?

-- A security question helps us verify your identity when you’re making changes.
+A security question helps us verify your identity when you’re making changes to your account, including resetting a password.
 The answer to your question must have at least four characters.

-- Signing in to My Rotary gives you a customized experience and easier access to tools and information that are relevant to your role and activities, such as a customized homepage.
+Signing in to My Rotary gives you a customized experience and easier access to tools and information that are relevant to your role and activities, including a customized homepage.
 But most of the site is accessible without signing in.
-You will be prompted to sign in to secure tools and applications and areas like Profile and Discussion Groups.
+You will be prompted to sign in to secure tools and applications and areas like Discussion Groups and the grant application tool.

 How do I stay signed in?